-I feel the brighter white colors match my modern farmhouse style a little more than the old dingier creme colors.
+I feel the white colors match my modern farmhouse style a little more than the old dingier creme colors.

 I love this stuff!
 It doesn’t require any real “prep work (most of the time at least)” and goes on smooth.
-This is a great paint for those DIYers who don’t want a lot of steps when refinishing a piece of furniture.
+This is a great paint for those DIYers who don’t want a lot of steps (like no sanding) when refinishing a piece of furniture.

 Full disclosure; all milk paints are different.
 For this post, I’m speaking about General Finishes.
-You can see another post where I used a completely different kind of milk paint product HERE.
+You can see another post where I used a powdered form of milk paint product HERE.